TNA Against All Odds (2007)

 The 2007 Against All Odds was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), which took place on February 11, 2007 at the Impact Zone in Orlando, Florida.
 It was the third event under the Against All Odds chronology.
-Nine matches were featured on the event's card.

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.
-It would later be available on Impact Plus in May 2019.
+Ten matches were contested at the event, including one on the pre-show.
+In the main event, Christian Cage defeated Kurt Angle to retain the NWA World Heavyweight Championship.
+In other prominent matches, Sting defeated Abyss in a Prison Yard match, Chris Sabin defeated Jerry Lynn to retain the TNA X Division Championship and AJ Styles defeated Rhino in a Motor City Chain match.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.